DFE-Digital/register-early-career-teachers/documentation/site/content/product/data-model-progress.md

 ### Impact

 * Creation of duplicates and developer time taken.

+### Status ✅

+This is largely solved by the new data model with extra validation and database constraints.
+For example, TRN is stored directly against the `Teacher` record and it's covered by [a unique index](https://github.com/DFE-Digital/register-early-career-teachers/blob/main/db/schema.rb#L385).

 ## Statuses (eligibility or otherwise) for participants are calculated on the fly as opposed to being stored